FtuoilXelrash/rCEventScheduler/README.txt

   - Discord Notifications
     Rich embed messages for every scheduler action (load, queue, start, end, delay, cycle reset).
+Each one has its own on/off toggle.

   - Sticky Live-Status Message
-    A single self-updating Discord message (its own webhook) showing active events, the next event, and the full event roster.
+    A single self-updating Discord message (its own webhook) showing active events, the next event, and the upcoming queue.
+Enabled by default.

+  - Retain Schedule Between Restarts
+    The event queue and next-event timing survive a plugin reload or server restart instead of always re-randomizing.
 Enabled by default.

   - Console Logging
     Full console output for every scheduler action with local server time.